-This whole process that I described reminds me a little bit of the current Credit Card offering in the B2B payments space.
-The hole is very clear, it is only so big, and only so much can fit through it meaning there is only so much cost a business will tolerate.
-Right now, the round pegs that are fitting better in the hole are Check, ACH, and Wire and the square pegs are Credit and Debit.
-From the Chart Below it is easy to see the general cost differentials and that is as I have said in past blogs, part of the issue with credit cards not being universally accepted for payment in B2B.
+That whole process reminds me a little bit of the current Credit Card offering in the B2B payments space.
+The gap is only so big, and only so much can fit through it, meaning there is only so much cost a business will tolerate Right now, the round pegs that are fitting better in the hole are Check, ACH, and Wire, and the square pegs are Credit and Debit.
+From the chart below, it is easy to see the general cost differentials, and as I have said in past blogs, is part of the issue with credit cards not being universally accepted for payment in B2B.

-ACH, Check, and to some extent Wire are more popular because of cost.
-That is obvious but does it mean that Credit and Debit have no place at the payments table.
+ACH, Check, and to some extent, Wire are more popular because of cost.
+That is obvious, but does it mean that Credit and Debit have no place at the payments table?
 Absolutely not!
-If a business can realize a combination of value and cost reduction in the payment, then credit can become part of the payment’s solution and a large customer satisfaction tool for any business.
+If a business can realize a combination of value and cost reduction in the payment, then Credit can become part of the payment’s solution and a large customer satisfaction tool for any business.
 Card payments can be a collection tool for a business.
-Right now, though they are perceived as an expensive line-item cost by many, in other words, an overhead.
-Businesses are good at cutting overhead making credit often an endangered species.
+Right now, they are perceived as an expensive line-item cost by many.
+In other words, an overhead.
+Businesses are good at cutting overhead, making Credit often an endangered species.

 Commercial Card issuers are hard at work issuing plastic for spend as fast as they can.
 After all, those buyers do love those points, miles, and free hotel stays.
 We just need more sellers who can capture that spending and process it.